CormacKinsella/CormacKinsella.github.io/datavis.md

 ![The image shows patterns of modular recombination within the family Redondoviridae](https://CormacKinsella.github.io/assets/img/data_vis-vir_evo_modular_recomb.png "Recombination hotspots across redondovirus genomes")

->Patterns of recombination are useful to know for a variety of questions.
+>Knowledge of recombination patterns may be useful for several questions.
 Here, RDP4 was used to understand where recombination is most commonly observed in redondovirus genomes.
-In the lower left is a matrix of breakpoint pairs, essentially revealing that blocks of recombination usually touch the start and end of genes (that is, they rarely occur within genes).
+In the lower left is a matrix of recombination breakpoint pairs, essentially revealing that blocks of recombination span from the start to the end of genes (more rarely occurring within genes).
 On the top right, windows of phylogenetic compatibility across the genomes show the same picture.
-Lower phylogenetic compatibility is found between genes than within them.
+Lower phylogenetic compatibility (higher Robinson-Foulds distance) is found between genes than within them.

 <br/>